jkyahoo/welcome-back-2014-authors/post.md

 We've drastically improved the content editor.
 You are still writing in markdown, but now code blocks are the same as github flavored fenced code blocks.

 Take it for a spin and see your changes as you type.
+Remember to save your changes as you go.

 > ![Content Editor](//imgur.com/GNJ41oE.png)